-S62 Break Length Range: 0 - 255 Default: 15 (150 milliseconds)
+S62 Break Length

+Range: 0-255 Default: 15 (150 milliseconds)

-The content of the S62 register determines the length of time a break signal places on the Receive Data (RD) line when a break is received from the remote modem during an Error Controlled connection.
+The content of the S62 register determines the length of time a break signal is placed on the Receive Data (RD) line when the modem receives a break from the remote modem during an error-controlled connection.
 Each count represents 10 milliseconds.

-S63 Link Layer Action on Break Range: 0 - 3 Default: 0
+S63 Link Layer Action on Break

-The S63 register determines the modem's response when a break signal is transmitted by the local DTE during an error controlled connection.
-Possible contents for this register are the following:
+The S63 register determines the modem's response when the local DTE transmits a break signal.
+Possible contents for this register are as follows:

-0 Break is in sequence with the data.
+- 0 Break is in sequence with the data.

-1 Send break immediately.
+- 1 Send break immediately.

-2 Discard buffered data and send break.
+- 2 Reserved.

-3 Discard break.
+- 3 Discard break.

-S64 Dial/Answer Sequence Abort Range: 0 or 1 Default: 0
+S64 Dial/Answer Sequence Abort

-The S64 register controls whether or not the modem aborts a dialing or answering sequence if characters are transmitted by the local DTE before a connection is established.
-Possible contents for this register are the following:
+The S64 register controls whether the modem aborts a dialing or answering sequence if the local DTE transmits characters before a connection occurs.
+Possible contents for this register are as follows:

-- 0 Abort the dialing or answering sequence if characters are transmitted by the local DTE before a connection is established. - 1 Ignore any characters sent by the local DTE while dialing or answering a call. - S68 DCE Flow Control Range: 0, 2, 3, 4, or 255 Default: 255 See also: S48, S56, S57, S58
+- 0 Abort the dialing or answering sequence if the local DTE transmits characters before a connection is established. - 1 Ignore any characters sent by the local DTE while dialing or answering a call.

+DCE Flow Control

+Range: 0, 2, 3, 4, or 255 Default: 255 See also: S48, S56, S57, S58, S180, S181

 The S68 register determines the method of flow control used by the modem.
-This register, in conjunction with the S58 register, controls the flow of data from the local DTE to the modem.
+This register, in conjunction with the S58 register, controls the flow of data from the local DTE to the modem when a buffered or error-controlled connection occurs.

-If S58 is set to 1, the contents of the S68 register is ignored, and the modem operates in half-duplex mode.
+If S58 is set to 1, the modem ignores the contents of the S68 register and operates in half-duplex mode.
 Refer to the S58 register description for information on half-duplex operation.

-Possible contents of the S68 register are the following:
+Possible contents of the S68 register are as follows:

-0 0 No flow control is used.
-2 Use full-duplex hardware flow control.
-CTS is turned OFF by the modem when it wants to stop the flow of data to it.
-CTS is turned ON when the modem accepts data.
-3 Use XON/XOFF flow control.
-An XOFF is issued by the modem when it wants to stop the flow of data to it.
-An XON is issued to resume the flow of data.
+- 0 No flow control. - 2 Use full-duplex hardware flow control.
+The modem turns CTS OFF when it wants to stop the flow of data to it.
+The modem turns CTS ON when it accepts data. - 3 Use XON/XOFF flow control.
+The modem issues an XOFF when it wants to stop the flow of data, and an XON to resume the flow of data.
 The XON and XOFF characters used for flow control are defined by the S56 and S57 registers, respectively.
-The format of the XON and XOFF characters is defined by the S48 register.
-4 Use both XON/XOFF and RTS/ CTS hardware flow control.
-255 Use the flow control specified by S58.
+The format of the XON and XOFF characters is defined by the S48 register. - 4 Use both XON/XOFF and RTS/CTS hardware flow control. - 255 Use the flow control specified by S58.

-S69 XON/XOFF Signal Handling Range: 0 - 2 Default: 0
+S69 XON/XOFF Signal Handling

-The S69 register determines how the XON/ XOFF character is handled when XON/XOFF flow control is used by the local DTE.
-Possible contents for this register are the following:
+The S69 register determines how the XON/XOFF character is handled when the local DTE uses XON/ XOFF flow control.
+Possible contents for this register are as follows:

-- 0 XON/XOFF character is processed and discarded by the modem, and is not passed to the remote modem. - 1 Reserved.

-If the modem has previously received an XOFF/XON character, the XON/XOFF character is processed by the modem and is not passed on to the remote modem.
-If the modem has not received an XOFF/XON character, the XON /XOFF character is not processed, but is passed on to the remote modem.

-Note: Registers S70, S72, S74, S75, and S78 provide statistical information, are read-only registers, and cannot be set by the user.
+- 0 The modem processes and discards the XON/ XOFF character, and does not pass it to the remote modem. - 1 Reserved. - 2 If it has previously received an XOFF character, the modem processes the XON character and does not pass it on to the remote modem.
+If the modem has not received an XOFF character, the modem does not process the XON character, but passes it on to the remote modem. - Note: Registers S70, S72, S74, and S78 provide statistical information.
+They are read-only registers and cannot be set by the user.